During church this week, Sullivan passed his Bible to me and said, “Read Psalms 56: 1-4, Mom.” I shushed him and told him to listen to the homily.

 At 12, he wants to be so many things: An astronaut.
 An FBI agent.
 A priest.
 A major league baseball player.
 A father.
 For sure, life is full of tough callings and hard choices.

-You know what’s not tough?
+Do you know what’s not tough?
 Being his mom.

 As I chased Sullivan around the house, trying to scold him for trying to light a candle with a candle, he ran away laughing and repeating, “Psalms 56: 1-4!
 Psalms 56: 1-4!”
 It was the same verse he’d repeated to me in church.
 Disarmed by his joy, I finally turned to the passage in my brand new She Reads Truth Bible, which I have really been enjoying, lately.
 (You can learn more about it here.)